otaviojr/zigbee_light_sensor/README.md

 The number of clicks will define which action have to be executed.

 * 2 clicks - Change light sensor sensitivity
+The LED will blink 3 times faster, then it will blink 1, 2 or 3 times slow, this is the sensitivity level, then, it will blink more 3 times faster.
-The LED will blink 3 times faster, then it will blink 1, 2 or 3 times slow, then, it will blink more 3 times faster.
-The slow blinks will indicate the current level of sensibility.\
+* 3 clicks - Blink the LED to show the current light sensor sensitivity The LED will blink 3 times faster, then it will blink 1, 2 or 3 times slow, this is the sensitivity level, then, it will blink more 3 times faster.
-\
+* 10 links - Factory Reset.
+Allow the sensor to join on a new network

+## Light Sensor Sensitivity Level

 1. Low Sensitivity
 2. Medium Sensitivity
 3. High Sensitivity

-* 3 clicks - Blink the LED to show the current light sensor sensitivity
-* 10 links - Factory Reset.
-Allow the sensor to join on a new network